Aorjoa/HitGoPher/README.md

 # HitGoPher
-Hit gopher game with golang
+HitGoPher is game with HTML5 and Golang